tgies/ratpans/README.md

 Just invoke ratpans directly.

-ratpans needs two configuration files to work; one specifying global configuration and one specifying backup jobs to carry out.
+ratpans uses two configuration files; one specifying global configuration (currently optional) and one specifying backup jobs to carry out.
 Currently, ratpans just looks for `ratpans-config.yml` and `ratpans-jobs.yml` in the current directory.

 Presently, no runtime options are implemented; ratpans looks for these specific files and tries to carry out all the jobs found in them.

 configuration
 -------------

-`ratpans-config.yml` ought to look something like this:
+If provided, `ratpans-config.yml` ought to look something like this:
 ```yaml
 tarsnap: /usr/local/bin/tarsnap
 keyfile: /root/tarsnap/tarsnap-write.key